rfo909/CFT/README.md

 ## As interactive shell

-When entering commands at the CFT prompt, it falls into one of the *three* following categories:
+When entering commands at the CFT prompt, these fall into one of the *three* following categories:

 1. CFT shell-like commands
 2. CFT code